 - 1. Regulatory having to do with: - a.
-Approving requests from regulated commercial entities such as public utilities (e.g., water, electricity, natural gas), motor carriers, railways, the Halifax-Dartmouth Bridge Commission, payday loan companies, and automobile insurers for things such as rates, capital expenditures, operating permits, and discontinuing or abandoning service; - b.
-Setting the price for gasoline and diesel oil sold to the public; and, - c.
-Resolving complaints against public utilities, natural gas companies, and motor carriers. - 2.
-Adjudicative having to do with: - a.
-Appeals from the decisions of others relating to such things as property value, fire safety, municipal planning, liquor licensing, movie classifications, and gaming at casinos; - b.
+Approving requests from regulated commercial entities such as public utilities (e.g., water, wastewater, electricity, natural gas), motor carriers, railways, the Halifax-Dartmouth Bridge Commission, payday loan companies, and automobile insurers for things such as rates, capital expenditures, operating permits, and discontinuing or abandoning service; - b.
+Setting the price for gasoline and diesel sold to the public; and, - c.
+Resolving complaints against utilities and motor carriers. - 2.
+Adjudicative having to do with: - Appeals from the decisions of others relating to such things as property value, fire safety, municipal planning, liquor licensing, movie classifications, and gaming at casinos; - b.
 Setting the value of expropriated land when it cannot be agreed on by the parties involved; and, - c.
-Approving requests pertaining to municipalities and school boards such as changing electoral boundaries, dissolution, amalgamation and annexations.
+Approving requests pertaining to municipalities and the CSAP such as changing electoral boundaries, dissolution, amalgamation and annexations.